6 Actionable Steps to Improve Your Email Prospecting Prowess

 6.)
 Don’t show your hand too soon.
 The introductory email is not the place for product brochures or even a one-paragraph overview.
 You want the prospect to be curious about the details of your company and your solution.
 If you’ve done a really great job, they will look you up.

 Remember, prospects don’t want you to waste their time – but you don’t want to waste yours either.
 There is nothing worse than dodging emails and calls from a sales rep who just has not done their homework and does not have anything of value to offer.
 And from the sales rep’s perspective, do you want to waste your time responding to emails from or scheduling a demo with someone who has no purchasing or influence power?
-Use the resources available to you – Salesforce-integrated company profiles, organizational charts and Triggers – and focus your time on revenue-generating activities.
+Use the resources available to you – Salesforce-integrated company profiles, organizational charts and Scoops – and focus your time on revenue-generating activities.

 You might also be interested in: